niemasd/CompactTree/example/cookbook.md

 }
 ```

+Currently, children will be visited in the order they appear in the original Newick string.

 ## Traversing a Tree

 Because nodes are represented as unsigned integers, tree traversals can be performed extremely quickly.